ZARTS: On Zero-order Optimization for Neural Architecture Search: Experiments

 \section{Experiments}

-In this section, we first verify the stability of our ZARTS (with its three variants RS, MGS, GLD) on the four popular search spaces of R-DARTS~\citep{zela2020understanding} on three datasets including CIFAR-10~\citep{krizhevsky2009learning}, CIFAR-100~\citep{krizhevsky2009learning}, and SVHN~\citep{netzer2011reading}.
-Note that though ZARTS-GLD performs best in Table~\ref{tab:rdarts_space}, it falls into the category of direct search methods, which requires more sampling for candidate updates $\mathbf{u}$ and thus more search cost (2.2 GPU-days on the search space of DARTS) than ZARTS-MGS (1.0 GPU-days).
-Considering the trade-off between accuracy and speed, ZARTS-MGS is chosen by default if not otherwise specified.
-We then follow Amended-DARTS~\citep{bi2019stabilizing} and empirically evaluate the convergence ability of our method by searching for 200 epochs.
-Performance trends of the discovered architectures along with the search process are drawn in Fig.~\ref{fig:convergence_acc}.
-Finally, we search and evaluate on the search space of DARTS~\citep{liu2018darts} to compare with peer methods and show the efficacy of our method.
-Our experiments are conducted on NVIDIA 2080Ti.
-Details of search spaces and experiment settings are given in the appendix~\ref{sec:supp:experiments} for space limitation.
+We first verify the stability of ZARTS (with three zero-order optimization methods RS, MGS, GLD) on the four popular search spaces of R-DARTS~\cite{zela2020understanding} on three datasets including CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, and SVHN~\cite{netzer2011reading}.
+Note that though ZARTS-GLD performs best in Table~\ref{tab:rdarts_space}, it falls into the category of direct search methods, requiring more sampling for candidate updates $\mathbf{u}$ and thus more search cost (2.2 GPU-days on the search space of DARTS) than ZARTS-MGS (1.0 GPU-days).
+ZARTS-MGS is chosen by default if not otherwise specified, considering the trade-off between accuracy and speed.
+We then follow Amended-DARTS~\cite{bi2019stabilizing} and empirically evaluate the convergence ability of our method by searching for 200 epochs.
+Performance trends of the discovered architectures are drawn in Fig.~\ref{fig:convergence_acc}.
+Next, we compare with the peer methods on the search space of DARTS~\cite{liu2018darts} to show the efficacy of our method.
+Finally, we derive three variants of ZARTS with faster search speed by combining ZARTS with the variants of DARTS, showing the flexibility and potential of our ZARTS framework.
+All the experiments are conducted on NVIDIA 2080Ti.
+The details of search spaces and experiment settings are given in Appendix~\ref{sec:supp:experiments}.